sparkle-project/Sparkle/Documentation/Installation.md

 Note, we don't have a "version tag" for the installer or agent because they are either bundled inside the framework or in the XPC service, and the XPC service already has a version check of its own.

 ### Installation Data
-After the installer launches, the updater creates a connection to the installer and sends installation data to the installer using the `SUInstallationData` message.
+After the installer launches, the updater creates a connection to the installer and sends installation data to the installer using the `SPUInstallationData` message.
 This data includes the bundle application path to relaunch, the path to the bundle to update and replace, DSA signature from the appcast item, decryption password for dmg if available, the path to the downloaded directory and name of the downloaded item, and the type of expected installation.

 The installer takes note of all this information, but it moves the downloaded item into a update directory it chooses for itself.
 This is for two reasons: